microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling.md

     _Copying the access key_

-1. Find **controller.py** in this lab's "resources" folder and open it for editing in the text or program editor of your choice.
+1. Find **controller.py** in this lab's "resources" folder and open it in the text or program editor of your choice.

-1. In **controller.py**, replace *storage_account_name* on line 14 with the name of the storage account you created in Step 3, and replace *storage_account_key* on line 15 with the storage-account access key that is on the clipboard.
+1. In **controller.py**, replace *storage_account_name* on line 14 with the name of the storage account you created in Step 3, and replace *storage_account_key* on line 15 with the access key that is on the clipboard.
 Then save your changes and close the file.

 	![Modifying controller.py](Images/modify-script.png)

     _Modifying controller.py_

-1. Find **worker.py** in this lab's "resources" folder and open it for editing in the text or program editor of your choice.
+1. Find **worker.py** in this lab's "resources" folder and open it in the text or program editor of your choice.

-1. In **worker.py**, replace *storage_account_name* on line 11 with the name of the storage account you created in Step 3, and replace *storage_account_key* on line 12 with the storage-account access key that is on the clipboard.
+1. In **worker.py**, replace *storage_account_name* on line 11 with the name of the storage account you created in Step 3, and replace *storage_account_key* on line 12 with the access key that is on the clipboard.
 Then save your changes and close the file.

-You now have an Azure storage account that you can use in your tests as well as Python scripts that access the storage account.
-The next step is to deploy your first compute cluster for testing.
+You now have an Azure storage account that you can use in your tests as well as Python scripts that can access the storage account.
+The next step is to deploy your first HPC cluster for testing.

 <a name="Exercise2"></a>
-## Exercise 2: Deploy a compute cluster
+## Exercise 2: Deploy an HPC cluster

 The Azure Resource Manager allows you to provision applications using declarative templates.
 A template contains a complete description of everything that makes up the application, including virtual machines, databases, Web apps, IP addresses, and other resources.
 Templates can include parameters that users are prompted to fill in each time an application is deployed.
 Templates can also invoke scripts to initialize resources to a known and consistent state.
 To learn more about Azure Resource Manager templates, refer to the [documentation](https://azure.microsoft.com/en-us/documentation/articles/resource-group-template-deploy/) online.